 Let It Go Principle 4: There’s a Better Way to Meet Your Needs

-So she went back to playing tennis with one of her friends.
+So Penny went back to playing tennis with one of her friends.
 During the winter months, they played racquetball indoors.
 Since she loved gardening, she decided to grow a flower garden with her husband.
 Going out to eat with friends once a month was another routine task Penny added to her stress-management agenda.
 She had few friends and did little socializing, even in her personal life.
-So playing tennis, going out to eat with friends, and growing a garden with her husband really added fun, socialization, and excitement to her life.
+Playing tennis, going out to eat with friends, and growing a garden with her husband really added fun, socialization, and excitement to her life.
 As a result, she was able to let go of her tendency to overwork, micro-manage, and other perfectionistic behaviors.
 More information about giving up perfectionism can be found in my book, “Leadership Success in Spite of Stress”.
 It is available for purchase at only $16 on Amazon.com.

 Author, Trainer/Facilitator, Executive Coach